 When it comes to carrying luggage on your bike, cargo trailers offer a great alternative to panniers for some tours.
-Which trailer you choose depends on the amount of gear you need to haul, the type of terrain you plan to ride on, whether or not you need to fly with it, the type of bike you’re riding, as well as personal preference.
+The best trailer for you depends on the amount of gear you need to haul, the type of terrain you plan to ride on, the type of bike you’re riding, as well as your personal preference.
 This guide outlines all of the different trailer designs available to help you choose the best bike cargo trailer for bicycle touring and bikepacking.

 Table of Contents: The Best Bike Cargo Trailer

 Bike Trailer Mount Systems: Axle Mount Vs Seatpost Mount